 Memorial Tree or Bench Program

 The second program is the memorial tree and bench program.
-Participants utilize this program to memorialize a friend, family member or organization through a new bench or tree to be located in a park or along a trail.
-For more information download an application packet; Memorial Tree or Bench Program Application
+Participants utilize this program to memorialize a friend, family member, or organization through a new bench or tree to be located in a park or along a trail.
+For more information download an application packet: Memorial Tree or Bench Program Application

 River School Students working at Fantastico -Click on the link to view their website Project Fantastico

-New Napa Skate Park - RFQ
+New Napa Skate Park

 The Park and Facilities Master Plan provides a road map for providing high quality parks and recreation facilities for residents and visitors to the City of Napa.
 This plan includes a detailed examination of existing park sites and recreation facilities, providing the basis for an in-depth community discussion and analysis of the needs and priorities of park users.
-The community involvement in the planning process has built momentum and support for parks and recreation services as a key factor in Napa’s quality of life.
-The resulting recommendations lay out a path to a first class park and recreation system that realizes the personal, community, economic and environmental benefits of parks and recreation.
+Community involvement in the planning process has built momentum and support for parks and recreation services as a key factor in Napa’s quality of life.
+The resulting recommendations lay out a path to a first class park and recreation system that realizes the personal, community, economic, and environmental benefits of parks and recreation.
 Recognizing that this path will not be straight or short, the plan provides tools to guide decision making and project implementation over the next fifteen years and beyond.